CodeFromAnywhere/react-with-native/modules/bundle-types/README.md

 | productionWebUrl (optional) | string |  |
 | productionApiUrl (optional) | string |  |
 | endpointsAuthToken (optional) | string |  |

+## 🔹 InformationStrategy

+push (default): take needed information from project and push to bundle (removing the existing info)

+pullReplace: pull bundle and keep its information intact, not taking anything new from the OS, replacing all the information we had from these models in the OS

+pullMerge: pull bundle and use its information in conjunction with the information we had in the OS.
+This option will merge both information sources, removing duplicate IDs

+ignore: don't put any data in the bundle!